 b.
-Every six months, rotate all security ammunition and SRT ammunition with the installation Ammunition Supply Point (ASP), or expend the ammunition for training.
+Annually, rotate all security ammunition and SRT ammunition with the installation Ammunition Supply Point (ASP), or expend the ammunition for training.
 Document the change in lot numbers and accounting for every round of ammunition on the Ammunition Log located in the arms room.